heodol/NewyorkCoin/README.md

 Bounty 4.
 Find and report any bug or exploit that you can find in the NewYorkCoin code to contact@nycoin.community.
 Bug/exploit must be verified by the NewYorkCoin development team prior to payment for completion of the bounty.

-Please direct all correspondence in regards to these development bounties to contact@nycoin.community.
+Please direct all correspondence in regards to these development bounties to contact@nycoin.community or join our discord https://discord.gg/DhgxUqJ.
 Thank you!

 ## License
 NewYorkCoin is released under the terms of the MIT license.
 See [COPYING](COPYING)